 Support your loved one’s treatment decisions.
 While you may be in a position to share decision making, ultimately it is the other person’s body and spirit that bear the impact of the cancer.

 Continue your support when treatment is over.
 This can be an emotional time for many people.
 Despite being relieved that the cancer is in remission (has stopped growing or disappeared), a person may feel scared that it will return.
 The end of treatment also means fewer meetings with the health care team, on which the person may have relied for support.

 Recommend an oncology social worker or counselor specially trained to offer advice.
 If you think your loved one may need additional support coping with their emotions during this time, suggest speaking with a professional such as an oncology social worker.

 People with cancer often feel emotions such as:

 Sadness.
-Sadness can come and go during treatment.
+Sadness can come and go during treatment and after treatment.
 For some people, it can be more constant or last longer.

 Anger.
 For example, people can be angry about the way treatment and its side effects make them feel or about the changes their diagnosis has made in their lives.